CommodoreOS/PCUAE/README.md

 Project Carousel USB Anniversary Edition by Spannernick,

-Idea by Spannernick, Carousel USB Chooser by FaberfoX(Carousel Gamelist Loader),
+Idea by Spannernick, Carousel USB Chooser by FaberfoX(Carousel Gamelist Changer),

 Fake Update by jj0 and cyanic and raxrip who created the firmware unpacker/packer that makes this possible,

-Load Carousel Games from USB Stick using Carousel Gamelist Loader and have differemnt carousel gamelists on TheCarousel,
+Load Carousel Games from USB Stick using Carousel Gamelist Changer and have differemnt carousel gamelists on TheCarousel,

 JIFFYDOS 6 included,